-Within each of these categories, you can diversify still further by investing in index funds.
+Within each of these categories, you can diversify still further by investing in index funds or ETFs.
 That way, you’re guaranteed to get a wide variety of large-cap stocks, small-cap stocks, and so on.
 If you choose a managed mutual fund, there’s a greater chance it will focus heavily on the stocks of a few successful companies.

 Choosing Specific Funds

 Now that you’ve figured out the big picture – how to divvy up your 401(k) assets among different types of investments – it’s time to decide which specific funds to put your money into within each category.

 Your goal is to get the best long-term return on the money you’re putting into your plan.
 To figure out which funds will give you that, you need to look at two factors: performance and fees.

 Now’s the time to go back to that big pile of material your company gave you about its 401(k) plan.
 There should be a prospectus for each fund the plan offers containing details about its performance over several different periods.

 Of course, these summaries always come with some sort of disclaimer saying “Past performance is not a guarantee of future results,” and that’s perfectly true.
 Still, how a fund has performed in the past is the best clue you have for how it’s likely to perform in the future.

 Typically, the info sheet for each fund will list its average annual return for the past quarter, year, three years, five years, and 10 years – or, if the fund isn’t 10 years old yet, since it started.
 For you, the most useful of these numbers is the 10-year return.